 Rules and Regulations for Short-Term Loans

 We are primarily a short-term loans regulations blog.
-As such, Storefront Lender, LLC blog represents the rules and regulations for short-term loans in the United States.
+As such, the Storefront Lender blog represents the rules and regulations for short-term loans in the United States.
 Here are some states with different rules and regulations.

 - According to state law and short-term rules and regulations in California, payday loans are a legal form of credit advances.
 The state enforces a $300 limit on short-term loans, and they are granted for not more than 31 days.
 The maximum finance charge is 15% for each $100, and the Annual Percentage Rate is 460%.
 Additional fees and rollovers are not allowed.